DeGefen/BigData/content/Questions/Questions.md

 - C) Amazon RDS
 - D) Amazon DynamoDB
 ?
-- Amswer: B) Amazon S3
+- Answer: B) Amazon S3
 Explanation: Amazon S3 is a scalable object storage service commonly used for data lakes.
 See: [[Amazon S3]]

 Question: What is an AWS Availability Zone (AZ)?